dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 program execution will be aborted.

 **TODO**: Whose responsibility is the implicit condition?
 The verifier's or the VM's?
+The filter.txt file implies it is the responsibility of the interpreter or JIT compiler, not the verifier.

 ``BPF_ABS | BPF_W | BPF_LD`` means::